yenthusiastic/ARP07/documentation/image_instructions.md

 ![fs screenshot](../media/fs_screencap.png)

 ### Test GUI application
+Use the [arp07.sh](../misc/arp07.sh) script to get the latest release tag and execute the application.
+Or to do this manually:
-Get the zipped Source Code version 180719 from https://github.com/yenthusiastic/ARP07/tags Extract the zip file and run the GUI
+- Get the zipped Source Code version 180719 from https://github.com/yenthusiastic/ARP07/tags
+- Extract the zip file and run the GUI
 ```bash
 cd ARP07-b180719
 sudo python3 main.py        #sudo is required to control GPIO pins